 Operating as a non-profit cooperative, Tricounty allocates any profits or margins made by the Cooperative to the members.
 Called capital credits, these margins are based on the amount of each member’s electrical usage, or patronage, with the Cooperative.
 Each member has a capital credit account established with the Cooperative.
 Unretired capital credits are used by the Cooperative to provide financing for electric plant maintenance and expansion, building new lines and replacing some of the older sections of line, as well as substation equipment maintenance and vehicle replacement.

 Capital credits are refunded to the Cooperative’s current and past members as the financial condition of the Cooperative permits, on a first-in, first-out basis.
 The first capital credits earned are the first paid back.
-With the general retirement made in December 2014, Tricounty has made a general retirement of capital credits for 37 consecutive years, with over $15.4 million refunded to current and former Cooperative members.
+With the general retirement made in December 2015, Tricounty has made a general retirement of capital credits since 1950, with over $15.8 million refunded to current and former Cooperative members.
 Capital credits are paid in full to estates of deceased members.

 Tricounty receives all of the electricity required by its members from Buckeye Power, Inc., the generation cooperative owned by Tricounty and the other 24 electric distribution cooperatives in Ohio.
 The majority of the power consumed by Ohio’s cooperative members is generated by two coal-fired power plants at the Cardinal Station on the Ohio River south of Brilliant, Ohio.